joereg4/book_tracker/README.md

 ## Usage

 1. **Adding Books**
-   - Click "Add New Book" on the dashboard
    - Search for books using the Google Books API
    - Select a shelf (To Read, Currently Reading, or Read)
+   - Books are automatically populated with metadata from Google Books

 2. **Managing Books**
-   - Move books between shelves
+   - Move books between shelves using the dropdown menu
-   - Edit book details
-   - Refresh book metadata from Google Books
+   - Edit book details with option to refresh from Google Books
+   - Track reading dates for completed books
    - Remove books from your library
+   - Search within your library shelves

+3. **Book Details**
+   - View comprehensive book information including:
+     - Title and authors
+     - Publication date and publisher
+     - Page count
+     - Description (HTML-free)
+     - Categories
+     - ISBN numbers
+     - Language and maturity rating
+     - Preview and info links
+     - Book thumbnails

-3. **Viewing Statistics**
+4. **Viewing Statistics**
    - See reading trends and patterns
    - Track categories and authors
    - Monitor reading progress